How Long Does Nail Polish Take To Dry Completely?

 If the layers are too thick, it slows the process.
 Stick to thin, even layers which will dry much faster and look better.

-Hair Spray
+11. Hair Spray

 Use aerosol hair spray to speed up the drying process on nail polish.
-Let the polish sit for at least a minute or two they spray each nail.
-Be sure to hold the can approximately a foot away from your nails to prevent the force from creating air bubbles in your nail polish.
+Let the polish sit for at least a minute or two then spray each nail.

-Air Duster
+12. Air Duster

 It may sound strange, but the cold compressed air and propellant in canned air work to harden the nail polish.
 Be sure to hold it away from the nail, or the force may damage your polish rather than just drying it.